 Tom and I only had a short few days in Atlanta, but we had a blast experiencing life in this bustling city.
-It’s cool, welcoming and diverse and whilst there are trillion things to get up to these three things made our trip memorable.
+It’s cool, welcoming and diverse and whilst there are a trillion things to get up to, these three things made our trip memorable.

 1. Rent Bikes and Cycle the Beltline

 Stopping only to eat humous in hipster cafes.